dinhtuanphan/PredictiveModelDehydrationStatus/README.md

 Two metrics commonly used to evaluate the performance of random forest models are the out-of-bag (OOB) error and the AUC (area under the ROC curve, 1: perfect classification, 0.5: no better than random classification).
 The OOB error, an estimation of the true prediction error, was 32% (group 1: 28% (7/25), group 2: 36% (9/25)) and the AUC value was 0.742.
 Interestingly, the sweat chloride concentration was the most effective variable contributing to the classification.
 Although a few previous studies have reported that hydration status can be classified or estimated by monitoring physiological parameters or by analyzing biofluids, these studies used post hoc laboratory-based analytical measurements.
 Here we show that chloride ion concentration and other physiological parameters recorded using wearable devices can be used to predict fluid loss due to sweating.

-## Publication
+## Publication & Future Works
 - The result of this research in our lab (Dr. Searson's Lab at JHU) that I work was published here: [Two Distinct Types of Sweat Profile in Healthy Subjects While Exercising at Constant Power Output Measured by a Wearable Sweat Sensor](https://www.nature.com/articles/s41598-019-54202-1#article-info)

-- We are developing more comprehensive predictive models for healthy and CF subjects, based on unstructured datasets on physiological measurements, the GitHub repo is [Machine Learning for Treatment Therapies](https://github.com/dinhtuanphan/MachineLearningForTherapies)
+- We are developing more comprehensive predictive models for healthy and CF subjects, based on unstructured datasets on physiological measurements, the GitHub repo here: [Machine Learning for Treatment Therapies](https://github.com/dinhtuanphan/MachineLearningForTherapies)